4 essential tips to reducing heat stress in Texas longhorn cattle in Texas

 IN CONCLUSION

 It has been well documented that typically, Texas longhorn cattle manage extreme temperatures.
-Nonetheless, in an article titled, “Recognizing and Avoiding Heat Stress in Cattle”, posted on by from the Department of Animal Sciences Texas A & M University, it is emphasized that cattle are more susceptible to heat stress in higher temperatures where there is also high humidity.
+Nonetheless, in an article titled, “Recognizing and Avoiding Heat Stress in Cattle”, posted on from the Department of Animal Sciences Texas A & M University, it is emphasized that cattle are more susceptible to heat stress in higher temperatures where there is also high humidity.

 With that in mind checking the weather forecast ahead of time is a good idea before handling cattle, even Texas longhorn cattle in Texas.
 Ensuring shade and water is always necessary and rescheduling activities like weaning, branding and even moving healthy cattle may well be worthwhile in sweltering heat.
 However, if working or moving cattle in hot and humid weather is unavoidable, the same article cautions that if “they [cattle] begin to experience any signs of severe heat stress—such as rapid breathing or open-mouth panting—release them and call a veterinarian for assistance.”